oracle/opengrok/README.txt

     * CONFIGURATION - the absolute path to XML file containing project
     * configuration (e.g. /var/opengrok/etc/configuration.xml )
     * ConfigAddress - port for remote updates to configuration, optional,
-    * but advised(since there is no authentification) to be set to
+    * but advised(since there is no authentication) to be set to
     * localhost:<some_port> (e.g. localhost:2424), if you choose some_port
     * below 1024 you have to have root privileges